-(A) Conduct a public hearing and consider whether to adopt an ordinance amending Section 19-15 of the Sonoma County Code to limit the prohibition of camping on public property to certain times and locations.(B) Adopt a resolution introducing, reading the title of, and waiving further reading of the proposed ordinance amending Section 19-15 of the County Code to limit prohibitions on public camping to certain times and locations.
+- A) Conduct a public hearing and consider whether to adopt an ordinance amending Section 19-15 of the Sonoma County Code to limit the prohibition of camping on public property to certain times and locations. - B) Adopt a resolution introducing, reading the title of, and waiving further reading of the selected version of the proposed ordinance amending Section 19-15 of the County Code to limit prohibitions on public camping to certain times and locations.